KoenCa/resume/README.md

 ## Hosting

 It is hosted on Netlify on my own domain: https://www.koencastermans.com/.
-Every push to the master `master` branch will trigger a production deploy.
+Every push to the `master` branch will trigger a production deploy.
 Every push to the `development` branch will trigger a separate deploy for testing purposes.
 This also applies to pull requests against the `master` and `development` branches.
 They will get their own deploy previews to check how the new changes would look in a production